 How to Apply

-Applications can be submitted through our Foundant grant application system.
+Applications are no longer being accepted.
+Current grantees can access their account through our Foundant grant application system.

 Staff is currently working remotely.
 Complete the Contact us form with any questions, or call Delaware Humanities at 302-657-0650 and leave your message with Ciera Fisher at extension x112.
 Your phone call will be returned within 24 business hours.